Last updated on 16 October 2020

 You’re more likely to experience a bacterial infection from eating undercooked fish than to have a parasite living inside you.
 These infections range from mild to serious.

-One you may have heard of is strep.
+You may also have heard of strep.
 In 2015, Singapore experienced an awful outbreak of Group B streptococcus (GBS).
 Many individuals were infected with this bacteria, and some experienced severe health complications as a result.
 This ultimately led to the nationwide ban on eating raw freshwater fish, which, of course, meant many hawker stalls and restaurants had to stop serving ikan parang yusheng.

 Other common bacterial infections include salmonella (a bacteria that causes cramps, vomiting, diarrhoea and fever) and aeromonas (a flesh-eating bacteria that causes chronic diarrhoea).